navidJadid/openease_ci-cd_documentation/README.md

         population_size = get_population_size()
         ```

         In the first example, the variable naming is just bad, as the name `a` just does not tell us, what it is representing.
 A comment does not fix that issue, because to understand what is stored in `a`, we always have to jump back to this line.
-We hope you understand by now, that you should not name global use variables like that.
-Of course naming the iterator variable of your for-loop ike that is totally fine.
+We hope you understand by now, that you should not name global use variables in that manner.
+Of course naming the iterator variable of your small for-loop like that is totally fine.

          The second example has a great name for the variable, therefore, the comment is totally unnecessary and it can be removed, like such: